CMAP-REPOS/mfhrn_programs/README.md

 The boxes represent input while the circles represent output.
 As you can see from the diagram, the highway and bus output from the MHN are a crucial first step in freight/travel modeling.

+NOTE: This repository is ONLY for processing.
+No modeling is done here!

 To get started with this repository, check out the [wiki](https://github.com/CMAP-REPOS/mfhrn_programs/wiki).

 ## Objectives